FROZEN

 1 pint blackberries

-fresh fruit to blender, blend until smooth, and freeze.
-The
+fruit to blender, blend until smooth, and freeze.
+The alcohol will

-alcohol will prevent the mixture from becoming solid ice.
-For
+prevent the mixture from becoming solid ice.
+For a quicker result,

-a quicker result, blend the mixture in an electric ice-cream maker
+blend the mixture in an electric ice-cream maker and process until

 12 Servings